sonika-shah/sonika-shah/README.md

 ### 😄 About me..

 <img src="./working.png" align="right" height="22%" width="25%"></img>
-I'm an Undergrad Student pursuing CSE.
-I'm a Tech-Enthusiast and passionate about learning and working with new tech.
+I'm an CSE graduate, a Tech-Enthusiast and passionate about learning and working with new tech.
 <br>

  I love learning and building new stuff.